The Concept of GPU Compiler¶

 When the GPU function is dense computation in array such as MPEG4 encoder or deep learning for tuning weights, it may get much speed up [99].
 However when GPU function is matrix addition and CPU will idle for waiting GPU’s result.
 It may slow down than doing matrix addition by CPU only.
 Arithmetic intensity is defined as the number of operations performed per word of memory transferred.
 It is important for GPGPU applications to have high arithmetic intensity else the memory access latency will limit computational speedup [83].

-Wiki here [100] includes speedup applications for gpu as follows:
+Wiki here [100] includes GPU-accelerated applications for speedup as follows:

 General Purpose Computing on GPU, has found its way into fields as diverse as machine learning, oil exploration, scientific image processing, linear algebra, statistics, 3D reconstruction and even stock options pricing determination.
 In addition, section “GPU accelerated video decoding and encoding” for video compressing [100] gives the more applications for GPU acceleration.